-- Agreement: may be referred to as a Cooperative Agreement, IRB Authorization Agreement (IAA) or IRB Reliance Agreement.
+- IRB Authorization Agreement (also referred to as a Reliance Agreement or Cooperative Agreement): An agreement between the institution conducting the research and the Reviewing IRB.
 When the agreement is designed to cover all future multi-center studies involving two or more sites, this is usually referred to as a Master Reliance Agreement.
-For example, Penn and CHOP have a master reliance agreement in place since 2006.
+For example, Penn and CHOP have had a master reliance agreement in place since 2006.

 - Multi-center Review: Where one IRB accepts responsibility to serve as the Reviewing IRB (Central IRB) for two or more of the institutions participating in a multi-center research study.

 - Overall PI: The principal investigator with ultimate responsibility for the overall conduct, safety, regulatory oversight and data integrity for a multi-center research study.

 - Participating Institution: An institution that is a signatory party to the Reliance Agreement.